-- We obtained an understanding of and evaluated the design and operating effectiveness of internal controls related to the preparation and approval processes for medium-term management plans which constitute the basis for accurate calculation of value in use and impairment test processes for Property, plant and equipment, net. - We examined whether CGUs of Property, plant and equipment, net were appropriately grouped in accordance with the Company's policy. - We examined whether management's judgments regarding whether indicators of impairment existed were appropriately made based on operating profit and other indicators.
-We also examined whether management appropriately conducted impairment tests for CGUs with indicators of impairment based on the recoverable amount. - We evaluated the following significant management judgments and estimates when determining value in use: - We made inquiries of management regarding sales growth rate based on membership trends, considering the recent market environment, and compared the figure to historical experience. - We made inquiries of management regarding the feasibility of cost reductions, and compared the figure to historical experience. - We confirmed that the forecast periods of future cash flows were determined considering the remaining useful lives of the assets or groups of assets. - We confirmed that the discount rate applied was determined considering external data available.
+- We obtained an understanding of and evaluated the design and operating effectiveness of internal controls related to the preparation and approval processes for medium-term management plans which constitute the basis for accurate calculation of value in use and impairment test processes for Property, plant and equipment, - We examined whether CGUs of Property, plant and equipment, net were appropriately grouped in accordance with the Company's policy. - We examined whether management's judgments regarding whether indicators of impairment existed were appropriately made based on operating profit and other indicators.
+We also examined whether management appropriately conducted impairment tests for CGUs with indicators of impairment based on the recoverable amount. - We evaluated the following significant management judgments and estimates when determining value in use: - We made inquiries of management regarding sales growth rate based on membership trends, considering the recent market environment, and compared the figure to historical experience including the most recent actual figure. - We made inquiries of management regarding the forecasted costs, considering the recent market environment, and compared the figure to historical trends experience including the most recent actual figure. - We confirmed that the forecast periods of future cash flows were determined considering the remaining useful lives of the assets or groups of assets. - We confirmed that the discount rate applied was determined considering external data available.